The Bigger Issue

 Some teens who have struggled emotionally and socially have turned to drugs in an attempt to solve their problems.
 However, this inevitably creates more difficulties in the aftermath and often involves the forfeiting of healthy family relationships, education, friendships, and overall well-being.
 Whether a drug problem starts with poor coping skills or through self-medication for depression or anxiety, it is an obstacle that merits close individual attention.
 This is where Vista Magna steps in.

-Vista employs 2 fully-licensed drug and alcohol counselors.
-These are individuals who are specifically trained to target root problems and to sort through the obstacles that have contributed to the drug use.
-Upon admission to the program this counselor - in tandem with the primary therapist and our full time psychiatrist - will help determine the level of substance abuse that is to be addressed in therapy.
-From there, a student is placed on one of two tracks: The "A Track" or "Abuse Track" is designed for students who have struggled with substance abuse but not to the extent that it is the primary focus of treatment.
-"D track" or "Dependency Track" students have a more clinically significant history of drug use, and it is typically the primary focus of their treatment.
+Vista employs fully-licensed substance abuse professionals.
+These individuals specifically target root problems and sort through the obstacles that have contributed to drug use.
+Upon admission to the program this professional - in tandem with the primary therapist, full time psychiatrist as well as prior psychological testing - will help determine the level of substance abuse that is to be addressed in therapy.